Cselwood/ColourPicker/README.md

 * Replacing colour boxers with larger singular colour canvas
 * Additionally adding a colour slider to change the above canvas colour range
 * Adding an HSL slider and HSL information to displayed data like originally planned
+* Making MainActivity.xml more dynamic
+* Calculating rgb from hex and passing automatically into rgba

 ## Release History
 * 1.0.0 Initial Commit - Uploaded with basic functionality